Deafness and hearing impairments

 If you decide to send us the original document, please provide an address for us to return it to you.

-Alternatively, if it is easier for you, you can scan the document and send a copy to us by email at firstname.lastname@example.org.
+Alternatively, you can scan the document and send a copy to us through our contact us form, selecting the option 'Attachment requested by KCOM'.

 Get in touch online or by phone